gaepdit/sbeap/docs/Entity relationship diagram.md

 Customer    ||--o{ Casework         : "opens"
 Casework    ||--o{ Action-Item      : "contains" Customer    ||--o{ Contact          : "has"
-Casework    }o..o| Office           : "can be referred to" Action-Item }o--o| Action-Item-Type : "is of type"
+Casework    }o..o| Agency           : "can be referred to" Action-Item }o--o| Action-Item-Type : "is of type"
 ```